 By implementing these commitments Rowlatts Mead Primary Academy aims to ensure:

 - Pupils, parent/carers and staff are clear on the Early Help support available through the school

 - Clarity for partners, supporting improved multi-agency working

 - Delivery approaches of Early Help support for more vulnerable families are up to date with local offers

 - Commitment to the personal development and well-being strand of the Ofsted Framework

-The following link will take you to our Early Help Support document for Rowlatts Mead Primary Academy:
+The following lists show what Early Help Support is available at Rowlatts Mead Primary Academy: